cityofaustin/school-of-data/README.md

 ## Outline

-We'll be using fake data similar to our exisiting "Data Tracker" Knack application.
+We'll be using Signal Request data similar to our exisiting "Data Tracker" Knack application.

 ### Python Data ETL